insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

 .. note::

-    If you specify ``parameters.frame.padding.keep == false``, the paddings are removed before frames are encoded.
+    If you specify ``parameters.frame.padding.keep == false``, the paddings are removed before frame encoding.
 The geometry for all objects are recalculated to conform new geometry.

-Geometry base
+Geometry Base
 -------------

-The geometry base is a base value for each frame parameter (width, height, paddings).
-All frame parameters must be divisible by this value.
-The default value is 8.
+The ``geometry_base`` parameter specifies the value by which any geometry dimension of the frame (width, height, margin size) must be evenly divided.
+The default value is ``8``.

+When the developer specifies the frame dimensions do not fit the ``geometry_base``, the pipeline will stop with an error.
+Thus, when defining ``frame.width``, ``frame.height``, and ``frame.padding.*`` every of them must be divisible by ``geometry_base``.
+The parameter is introduced to overcome unexpected behavior due to platform-specific hardware limitations when a non-standard resolution is used during image processing and encoding.

+.. tip:: We do not recommend setting ``geometry_base`` parameter to the values other than ``8`` or ``4``.

 .. code-block:: yaml